Updated: Dec 14, 2022

 California's wage theft protection laws prevent the exploitation of employees.
 But unfortunately, some employers will do everything they can to reduce business costs—sometimes undermining their employee's rights.

-That said, let's look at what you can about wage theft:
+That said, let's look at what you can learn about wage theft in California.

 How Do I Know I'm Experiencing Wage Theft?